lagopus-tech/cecle-docs/docs/packing-machine/printing-machine/screen-printing-machine/flat-td-2533.md

 ### 1. Product Category
 * **Equipment Name**：Flatbed Screen Printing Machine
 * **Product Model**：TD-2533
-* **Equipment Positioning**：Pneumatically driven flatbed screen printing equipment, specially designed for printing flat products demanding high precision.
+* **Equipment Positioning**：Pneumatically driven flatbed screen printing equipment, specially designed for printing flat products.
 * **Form Factor**：**Medium-sized Desktop Machine**.
 The net weight of the machine is about 90KG.
 It is recommended to place it on a sturdy workbench with sufficient load-bearing capacity to meet ergonomic height requirements and avoid operators working in a squatting position; it can also be operated directly on the ground.

 ### 2. Applications